nitleenk/VoiceGPT/README.md

 **2. API Key Setup**
 Before running the script, you need to obtain two API keys:

-- **Telegram API Token**: To get this token, create a new Telegram bot using the BotFather and replace `<YOUR API KEY>` with the token provided.
+- **Telegram API Token**: To get this token, create a new Telegram bot using the BotFather and replace `<YOUR TELEGRAM API>` with the token provided.
 - **OpenAI GPT-3.5 Turbo API Key**: Sign up for the OpenAI API and acquire an API key.
-Replace `<YOUR OPENAI API KEY>` with your actual key.
+Replace `<YOUR API KEY>` with your actual key.

 **3. Chatbot Functionality**
 The chatbot operates with the following capabilities: